geminovc/model/original_bilayer/README.md

 `VIDEO_ROOT/PERSON_ID/VIDEO_ID/SEQUENCE_ID[.mp4]`

 After formating your videos in such order, you can generate the `[imgs, keypoints, segs]` using our `keypoints_segmentations_generator` module.
-Before running the bash file, there are a few arguments you need to set in `keypoints_segmentations_extract.sh` such as the following:
+Before running the bash file `extract.sh` in `keypoints_segmentations_generator` folder, there are a few arguments you need to set in `extract.sh` such as the following:

 ```
     --pretrained_weights_dir <PATH_TO_YOUR_PRETRAINED_WEIGHTS> \